staceythood/plotly-challenge/README.md

   Used otu_ids as the labels for the pie chart.
   Used otu_labels as the hovertext for the chart.

-2. Created a Gauge chart that uses the metadata to display the waching frequency of each sample.
+2. Created a Gauge chart that uses the metadata to display the washing frequency of each sample.

 3. Displayed the sample metadata from the route /metadata/<sample>